This spreadsheet is intended to form the backbone of a simple transaction recording system for a small company.

 If you wish us to check your vat we suggest you complete the sheet for the quarter, e-mail the whole document to us, and then wait for us to return it with amendments (or a confirmation of no amendments needed).
 Once you have the sheet back you can then complete your vat return using the vat summary provided and make the applicable payment.

 This sheet is structured to work on cash accounting for vat.
 If you have previously used invoice accounting then a adjustment will be needed in the quarter of change – let us know and we will enter this for you.
-Please be aware that online VAT returns must be submitted by the 7th of the next but one month (eg 31 March qtr end is due by 7 May) and paper returns must be with HMRC by the last working day of the month after the vat period.
+Please be aware that online VAT returns must be submitted by the 7th of the next but one month (eg 31 March qtr end is due by 7 May).
 Although we try to process all vat paperwork as soon as possible, we do have a peak of paperwork at each quarter end.
 It therefore assists us if you can have the sheet to us within 10 days of the quarter end (unless we quote a different checking regime e.g. when we have staff holidays).

 The vat summaries and rates tab can be used to specify normal vat, flat rate VAT or will turn off vat if you are not registered.